-Paragliding is a sport, which demands, besides the optimum equipment, a high degree of attentiveness, good judgment, and theoretical knowledge.
+Paragliding is a sport, which demands, besides the optimum equipment, a high degree of attentiveness, good judgement, and theoretical knowledge.
 Paragliding can be a dangerous sport, which may lead to injury and death.
-This paraglider meets at the time of delivery requirements of the European Norm EN-926-2 and LTF (German Certificate of Airworthiness).
+This paraglider meets at the time of delivery requirements of the EN (European Norm) 926 or LTF (German Certificate of Airworthiness).
 Any alternations to the paraglider will render its certification invalid!
 The use of this paraglider is solely at the user's own risk!
 Manufacturer and distributor do not accept any liability.
 Pilots are responsible for their own safety and their paraglider airworthiness.
 The paraglider carries no warranty!
-The author assumes that the pilot is in possession of a valid paragliding license for glider's category, insurance etc.
+The author assumes that the pilot is in possession of a valid paragliding licence for glider's category, insurance etc.